Faculty of Study Abroad

 Note: TTU now offers an International Studies minor.
 If students choose to add this minor, they can use all of their study abroad courses to fulfill the requirements.

 For information specific to your department, you may want to ask your department head:

 - Who approves study abroad credit in our department when a student is planning to go abroad?

 - Does our college offer its own study abroad programs to students?

 - Does our college or department have scholarships specific to study abroad?

 - Where are the study abroad resources specific to our department that can be provided to students?

 The answers to these questions will give you a good understanding for how your department works with study abroad.

 Depending on the program the student might have to choose his/her top 3 choices of universities.
-In that case preliminary course lists will need to be drafted for all three universities.
 After the student has a final study abroad placement, then the Study Abroad Transfer Credit Form needs to be done to choose the final courses.
 This form must have signatures for all courses from the Chairs of the departments.
-It is also required to have the advisor's signature and the Dean's signature as well as a representative of Financial aid.
+It is also required to have the advisor's signature and the Dean's signature.
 Once the form is completed, it is to be returned to the Study Abroad office.
 It remains in the student's file until the transcript is received after the completion of the study abroad term.
 Then the transcript and form are scanned and processed through the Graduation Office for posting credit.